lucianosrp/dapter/README.md

 Dapter is a convenient tool that helps working with multiple data sources.
 It allows you to easily rename column names and transform your data in one go.

-With Dapter, you can store a series  of instruction for your data cleaning routines into custom objects.
+With Dapter, you can store a series of instructions for your data cleaning routines into custom objects.
 You can then reuse the object to any DataFrames at any part of your code.
 See the step-by-step example below.

 ## 📝 Example